spoofzu/DeepViolet/README.md

 <code>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;disk.
 Ex: -wc ~/certs/mycert.pem</code><br/>
 <p/>
 This program is provided for educational purposes.
 Use at your own risk.
 This program is only available in US English.<br/>
+<i>This project leverages the works of other open source community projects.
+Attention has been given to ensure attribution is provided as appropriate.</i>